How to Increase the Audio Output of a Piezoelectric Transducer Buzzer

 Diagram of a basic driver circuit with two buffer transistors

-The problem of the reduced voltage applied to the buzzer can be addressed by reversing the positions of the BJT buffers in the initial buffered driver.
+The reduced voltage applied to the buzzer can be addressed by reversing the positions of the BJT buffers in the initial buffered driver.
 This circuit can also be constructed with FETs instead of BJTs as the buffer components.
-Both buffer configurations are outlined below.
+Both buffer configurations are shown below.

 Reversing the position of the BJT buffers or utilizing FETs as buffers